North East Ohio Democratic Veterans Caucus Endorses Mohammad Faraj for Cleveland Ward 7 City Council

 “This is an incredible honor,” states Mohammad.
 “During my first day of canvassing, I had a conversation with a veteran who shared with me that a politician hadn’t knocked his door in over 30 years.
 Amplifying the voices of veterans in local government is key to addressing problems pertaining to housing, public transportation, and healthcare.
 I’m looking forward to what we’re going to achieve together.”

-During the past several months of the campaign, veterans have raised a number of critical concerns, including:
+Over the past several months of the campaign, veterans have raised a number of critical concerns, including:

 Healthcare access challenges: lack of women’s clinics at VA facilities, limited OBGYN services, inconvenient appointment locations, and no on-site childcare for veterans with children.

-Systemic neglect: dismissive attitudes from officials, inadequate local government advocacy, and the erasure of veterans’ history and contributions.
+Systemic neglect: dismissive attitudes from officials, inadequate local advocacy, and the erasure of veterans’ history and contributions.

-“Some of these problems cannot be solved by Cleveland city council alone.
-But city council can certainly be the catalytic spark that helps push for the awareness and the conversations needed to address these problems,” Mohammad assures.
+“Some of these problems cannot be solved by Cleveland City Council alone.
+But City Council can certainly be the catalytic spark that helps push for the awareness and the conversations needed to address these problems,” Mohammad assures.

 Just recently, after an executive order issued by the Trump administration, the VA announced it was ending union contracts for most workers at Cleveland’s medical center.